Skip to the main content.

 • Blog /

-• Microsoft Exchange Attack, What You Need to Know and Do Now, Part I
+• What You Need to Know and Do Now in Microsoft Exchange Attack (Part 1)

 2 min read

-Microsoft Exchange Attack, What You Need to Know and Do Now, Part I
+What You Need to Know and Do Now in Microsoft Exchange Attack (Part 1)

 I had the delight in talking with fellow security experts about the Microsoft Exchange attack in a recent webinar.
 We’re getting many questions and hoped to shed some light on what happened and what you need to do as concerned security and IT professionals.